electorama/awt/docs/bifhub.md

 ```

 By creating this clear separation, `awt` can focus entirely on being a web frontend, and `abiflib` can focus on pure tallying logic, while bifhub handles the data logistics.

+## Interfaces (planned)

+Client applications (like `awt`) are expected to rely on a simple, stable query surface:
+- By ID: fetch a specific election’s metadata and paths
+- By tag: list/filter elections and provide tag counts
+- By metadata: filter by year, jurisdiction, office, and provenance
+- Featured sets: expose curated or recently updated elections

 ## Implementation Path